-AI Readiness Score & Report PDF: The One-Page Leave-Behind That Turns Discovery Calls Into Signed Engagements
+AI Readiness Assessment Report: The Leave-Behind That Turns Discovery Calls Into Signed Engagements

-AI readiness score reports give consultants a credible leave-behind that pre-qualifies prospects, builds trust, and generates inbound leads.
-Here's how to use one.
+An AI readiness assessment report gives consultants a credible leave-behind that pre-qualifies leads and generates inbound.
+Here's what to include and how to deploy one.

 Last month, a consultant in our network told me he'd just wrapped his sixth discovery call that week.
-Zero of them converted.
+Zero conversions.
 Not because his methodology was weak.
 Not because his pricing was off.
 Because every single prospect walked away from the call and forgot about him within 48 hours.

 No follow-up asset.
 No tangible output.
+No AI readiness assessment report to anchor the conversation.
 Nothing to share with their leadership team.
 Just a vague memory of "that AI guy who seemed smart."

 The Discovery Call Black Hole